viclw17/viclw17.github.io/_posts/2018-12-28-Perlin-Noise-Implementation.md

 ---

 # Building Up Perlin Noise
-The implementation in the book is kinda overwhelming for me to figure out at once, so I decide to revisit later (after some emergency reading to refresh my C++ and basic math...)
+The implementation in the book is kinda overwhelming for me, so I decided to revisit later (after some emergency reading to refresh my C++ and basic math...)

-As recommended by the book I digress a little to the post - [Building Up Perlin Noise](http://eastfarthing.com/blog/2015-04-21-noise/) by Andrew Kensler.
-After a long-time testing and debugging I finally get the code working.
+As recommended by the book I digress a bit to read the post - [Building Up Perlin Noise](http://eastfarthing.com/blog/2015-04-21-noise/) by Andrew Kensler.
+After a long-time debugging I finally get the code working.

 ## Breakdown
 ### Smoothstep